thomhuang/thomhuang/README.md

 # About Me

 Hello!
-I am Thomas Huang, currently a third year Applied Mathematics major at UCLA, with experience in Python, C++, Java, R, and HTML/CSS.
+I am Thomas Huang, currently a fourth year Applied Mathematics major at UCLA, with experience in Python, SQL, and C++.

 If you'd like to learn more about me, please visit my website @ https://www.thomaskhuang.com,